 - Corporation: The President, Vice-President, Secretary, and Treasurer are each a Principal of the corporation.
 See Note below.

 - Other: The Principal for an entity that is not a sole proprietorship, partnership, or corporation is an individual authorized to act for the entity in legal and/or tax matters.
 At least one such individual must be on the application.

-Note: A large firm with multilayered management, that is not a sole proprietorship, includes only Principals and "Key Persons" who "participate substantially" with control over the firm's electronic filing operations" as Principals on the firm's IRS e-file Application.
+Note: A large firm (other than a sole proprietor) with multi-layered management may include "Key Persons” who "participate substantially" in the firm's electronic filing operations as Principals on the firm's IRS e-file Application.
 A large firm usually has subsidiaries or multiple operating divisions/branches.
-"Key Persons" are individuals other than Principals (as defined above) who participate substantially with control over the large firm's electronic filing operation.
-"Participate substantially" means participation that is extensive and substantive, and not peripheral, clerical or ministerial.
+"Participate substantially" means participation that is extensive and substantive, with control over the firm’s electronic filing operation, and not peripheral, clerical or ministerial.